From photo taken by Rick’s wife, Krista, probably behind Dragon Lady Comics in the alley north of Queen Street West in 1986 or 1987.

 Rick turned to illustrating short term projects that could be fitted around his teaching career.
 For Caliber Press he drew the four-part espionage series The Silencers, written by Mark Askwith, a number of covers and short stories for Caliber Presents, and his adaption of The Prisoner of Chillon and Oscar Wilde’s “Salome.”
 He also did a four edition story for DC’s Sandman Mystery Theatre series.
 After these, he moved on to watercolour then acrylic painting.

 Ron had not yet established himself in the movie industry and so he was ready to take on the project.
 They worked on it for the next year.
 Then another set back.
 With the black and white comics market crumbling Peter Hsu had to cut back his operations leaving the project without a publisher.
 Hobbs pressed on and finished illustrating the story and painting the cover.
-Hsu, for his part, completed the origin story of the villainess Madame Joy inserted as a flashback episode within “The Snake.”
-Dave had contracted him for this episode in order to introduce a different style of drawing.
+Hsu, for his part, completed the origin story of the villainess Madame Joy which was inserted as a flashback within the larger “Snake” story.
+In this way the insert which was a break from the main story line would also standout stylistically.

-Without Peter as a publisher Dave and Ron took the completed package to the Chicago Comic Con in an attempt to sell it to one of the publishers there.
+Without Peter as a publisher Dave and Ron now took the completed package to the Chicago Comic Con in an attempt to sell it to one of the publishers there.
 They received interest but no firm commitment.
 Dave was again left with an unpublished story into which his old friend and collaborator had put considerable effort.

 In January 1988, the same month in which the last Wordsmith issue appeared, Deni, still looking for an illustrator for “Tony Bravado” sent Dave photocopies of the work of Louis Paradis, a Quebeçois illustrator who had sent samples of his illustrations to her.
 Paradis was asked to do two test pages for “Tony Bravado.”
 Although his pencils and layouts were not what Dave and Deni wanted, his inking produced the slick style they were looking for.
 Could the combination of LeBlanc’s layouts and pencils and Paradis’ inks do the job?
 They did a test poster/advertisement.
 Deni was pleased with the result.
 Finally, two years after Dave had presented the concept to Deni.
 “Tony Bravado.” had an illustration team.

 Now Renegade Press became caught in the same black and white comic book market crash that caused Peter Hsu to drop “The Snake” project.
 Renegade Press reduced its titles but Deni remained committed to “Tony Bravado”.
-In the fall of 1988 contracts were signed by the three partners and Deni to produce four issues, but by the summer 1989 Deni was no longer handling Renegade’s business affairs full time.
+In the fall of 1988 contracts were signed by the three partners.
+Deni was to produce four issues, but by the summer 1989 she was no longer handling Renegade’s business affairs full time.

 Dave was faced with a dilemma.
 He was looking for a publisher for “The Snake,” and would soon be without a publisher for Tony Bravado issue 3.
 He decided to return to the publishing business.
-In October 1989, he moved to Brantford, Ontario where his brother lived and formed a partnership with him.
+In October 1989, he moved to Brantford, Ontario where his brother lived and they formed a partnership.
 Once he had committed himself, Dave began thinking ahead.
 He would organize an enterprise called Diamond Press.
 One arm would be Special Studio.
-It would look after the two current projects plus future endeavors in the comic book field.
+It would look after the two current projects plus future endeavors in the periodical field.
 Another arm would be Iroquois House.
 It would produce illustrated text and graphic books of a historical and educational nature to be marketed principally to school libraries.
-For the moment however, the focus had to be Special Studio and the rescue of “Tony Bravado” and “The Snake.”
+For the moment however, the focus had to be the rescue of “Tony Bravado” and “The Snake.”

 Deni had not only opted out of Tony Bravado Trouble Shooter issue 3.
 She was having trouble releasing Tony Bravado Trouble-Shooter issue 2.
-It had originally been scheduled for March 1989.
+It had been scheduled for March 1989 release.
 In late June, Deni announced that Renegade’s operations were being suspended but that Tony Bravado issue two would now be released mid July 1989.
-July passed but no issue two appeared on the stands.
+July passed but no issue two appeared.
 Then Deni called Dave and told him that she couldn’t pay for the printing and that issue 2 was being held by Preney Press.
 Dave paid the printing bill and Special Studio became the defacto publisher of Tony Bravado no.2 even though the Renegade logo still appeared on the cover.
 Tony Bravado: Troubleshooter issue 2 along with a promotional booklet published for retailers finally appeared in October 1989.

 About this time Dave met Peter Grau.
 Strangely enough, the two had never crossed paths when Dave was intimately connected with the Toronto cartoonist community and working for the Dragon Lady.
 Only after Dave was living in Brantford did Peter mail samples of his work to him.
 Dave was “amazed at its professional quality.”
 He arranged to meet Peter at Dragon Lady while he was on a visit to Toronto, and Peter was added to the Special Studio roster.

-Dave had discovered that Now Comics in Chicago was looking for a new creative team for their “Green Hornet” comic book.
+Dave had discovered that Now Comics in Chicago was looking for a new creative team for their “Green Hornet” periodical.
 In an effort to support his own Special Studio enterprise, Darrigo decided to seek work at Now for himself and Peter as a team.
 He sent the company samples of his writing and Peter’s illustrations.
 The publisher phoned and asked to meet them as potential recruits.
 Excited, Dave and Peter went to Chicago but things did not work out as planned.
 Dave became a writer for “The Green Hornet” but Peter wound up a penciller on a new series called “Super Cops.”
 Both were soured by their experiences.
 Dave was not paid for his work and Peter only partially paid for what he did.
-Furthermore, a rift between Dave and his brother widened as Dave devoted time to Now projects that his brother thought Dave should be devoting to Special Studio.
+At the same time, a rift between Dave and his brother opened as Dave devoted time to Now projects that his brother thought should be devoted to Special Studio interests.
 The partnership between the brothers dissolved and Dave continued Special Studio as a single proprietorship.

-Steve LeBlanc finished Tony Bravado: Trouble Shooter no. 4, which appeared March 1990, and although there were plans to continue the periodical it ended with this issue.
-The comic book ended but “Tony Bravado” stories continued with Peter Grau taking over illustration duties.
+Steve LeBlanc finished Tony Bravado: Trouble Shooter nos.
+3 and 4, and although there were plans to continue the periodical it ended with this issue.
+The periodical ended but “Tony Bravado” stories continued with Peter Grau taking over illustration duties.
 The “Fox Hunt” appeared as a backup story in Piranha Is Loose no. 2, March 1991.
 The final story “Gambling with Hercules” appeared in The Detectives no. 1, April 1993, published by Alpha Productions a U.S. company.
 Steve LeBlanc continued to have a soft spot for “Tony Bravado” and gave him a cameo role in “Code Name: Pearl,” a story that appeared in LeBlanc’s self-published graphic magazine Turista Menu in 2007.